adl/hoaf/README.md

 Current status
 --------------

-This is version 1 of the format.
+This is version 1.1 of the format.
 The document may evolve slightly to clarify some parts and fix typos, but you should expect no major semantic change.

 If you see any problem, please [report it on the issue tracker](https://github.com/adl/hoaf/issues?state=open).

 Change log:
+- YYYY-MM-DD: Version 1.1 published, with the following changes:
+    - Support for `.` in identifiers, and semantic of version numbers ([#56](https://github.com/adl/hoaf/issues/56))
+    - Support for letter-based alphabets using `Alphabet:` ([#54](https://github.com/adl/hoaf/issues/54))
 - 2015-06-21: Improve definition of accepting sets in the semantics ([#48](https://github.com/adl/hoaf/issues/48))
 - 2015-05-26: Clarify notion of canonical encoding, better support for parity automata with `property: colored`, and cleaner definition of parity acceptance in corner cases ([#46](https://github.com/adl/hoaf/issues/46))
 - 2015-05-20: More compact canonical encoding for parity acceptance, and canonical encoding for `min odd` and `max even`. ([#42](https://github.com/adl/hoaf/issues/42) and [#43](https://github.com/adl/hoaf/issues/43))